 Scholarship and Research Opportunities

-The Department created work groups that have addressed the impact of the new duty hour requirements on all acute care services.
-As with all changes in our program, residents have a strong voice in helping us design and implement any needed change to the call systems.
-We are continuing to tweak our call rotations as needed to address any duty hour issues that may arise.
+The residents have a strong voice in helping us design and implement any needed change to the system.
+We continue to modify our rotations as needed to address any work hour issues that may arise.

 Graduating residents from the Department of Medicine have been highly successful on the American Board of Internal Medicine certifying exam.
-Over the past decade, our 3-year rolling pass rate has been 95%.
+Our typical 3-year rolling pass rate has been 95% or greater.
 We attribute this success in large part to the quality of our residents, who are very bright and intellectually curious, but also credit their overall training experience and the associated curriculum at OHSU.